Saturday, September 28, 2013

 Time for a stroll.
 Which path will you take?

 There's also plenty to see after dark if you know where to look.
-As for those laterns, they're backlit offerings from optimistic businessmen seeking a better bottom line.
+As for those lanterns, they're backlit offerings from optimistic businessmen seeking a better bottom line.
+You'll find them hanging in their hundreds inside Yasaka Shrine.
+Each bears the name of a local business in return for a donation.

 Did we mention the pagodas?
 They're everywhere.